stmball/ringrodeo-docker/README.md

 > The segmentation is really slow/crashes my machine!

-The model attempts to find a GPU on your computer - if not, it uses the CPU which might use significant resources.
+The model attempts to find a GPU on your computer - if not, it uses the CPU which might use significant resources (it may crash with <8GB RAM).
 In short - it's deep learning; it needs a pretty beefy computer!

+> Help!
+I get an error *and* it says the API exited with code 137

+This is because you need to give Docker more RAM.
+Go into the Docker desktop App > Settings > resources and turn up the memory!